NinerXrayBravoTwoTwo/MassEnergyUnits/minkowski_entropy/twin_paradox.md

 But here’s the catch: **you are also inside the beach ball**.
 Every atom in your body, every clock, every biological process takes that same shorter path.
 You get “squished” too — your personal proper-time interval becomes shorter.

-Back on Earth, your twin sister’s beach ball was never squished by the elephant.
+Back on Earth, your twin sister’s view of the same beach ball was never squished by an elephant.
 She followed the normal, unstretched path through spacetime and therefore accumulated the full “life mileage” over those 10 years.

 - The traveler squished spacetime (via high velocity) and took a shorter proper-time path.
 - The stay-at-home twin never squished their ball and experienced the longer path.